 - The Power of Love: Runs on this trope.
 P.J. can do almost anything, provided she phrases it "I'd love it if X happened."

-- Shout-Out:"She's the one who started all this lovey-dovey 'you light up my life' stuff."
+- Shout-Out: There are a couple throughout the special."She's the one who started all this lovey-dovey 'you light up my life' stuff."

 "We don't need your stinky badges."

 - Swiss Army Tears: P.J. starts to die after she is hit with Malice Mist by the villains, since she now needs love to survive.
 Peter's tears, while declaring that he loves her, revive her.

 - The Symbiote: PJ is a mutual version of the trope, as she gives other kids the love they need but needs them to love her in return to survive.